-Domestic water carriers are required to provide Logan City Council their readings on the 25th of each month and on 17 December.
-General water carriers are required to submit their readings on 25 March, 25 June, 25 September and 17 December.
+All metered hydrant standpipe customers are required to provide Logan City Council their readings on the 25th of each month and on 17 December.

 Readings must be entered into the Standpipe Meter Reading Log Book held by customers.
 The customer is required to sign to acknowledge that the date and reading are correct, and should retain the original copy.